Gazzo-gif/Desk-Sharing-Tool/README.md

 # Desk-Sharing-Tool

-Web application that allows to book worspaces in an office.
+Web application that allows to book workspaces in an office.

 ## How to run the project